French II (FRE202) Course Detail

 Course Assistants

-Course Objectives The general aim of the course is to help students gain basic French language skills in order to communicate in level A1* (Basic User) as stated in Common European Framework of Reference as the continuation of FRE201.
+Course Objectives The overall objective of the course is to provide students with the fundamental French language skills that will enable them to communicate at the A1 level (Beginner Level) according to the Common European Framework of Reference for Languages.

 Course Learning Outcomes The students who succeeded in this course;